Investing in automation and robotics - How are companies capitalizing on robotics – and what does this mean for investors?

 We believe this is just the beginning of a multi-decade theme:

-Worldwide annual supply of industrial robots
+Worldwide supply of industrial robots

 Robots are also becoming more affordable while labour cost is increasing and the working population is shrinking in many countries.